the-turing-way/the-turing-way/book/website/community-handbook/bookdash.md

 Making your first pull request on GitHub.
 _The Turing Way_ project illustration by Scriberia.
 Used under a CC-BY 4.0 licence.
 DOI: [10.5281/zenodo.3332807](https://doi.org/10.5281/zenodo.3332807).
 ```

 ## Inviting Diverse Contributions

 As a community-driven guidebook, _The Turing Way_ aims to co-create contents that are comprehensible and beneficial for the wider community of data scientists and researchers.
 Hence, _The Turing Way_ specifically welcomes contributors from diverse fields, identities, and backgrounds who can propose ideas and work on new aspects of an existing chapter or create new chapters in its guides.

 All the contributions are managed through GitHub.
-Since many participants of the Book Dash are new community members, and often new users of GitHub, the team members make sure that they take time to introduce the project and teach collaboration through GitHub before the Book Dash.
+Since many participants of the Book Dash are relatively new community members, and often new users of GitHub, the team members make sure that they take time to introduce the project and teach collaboration through GitHub before the Book Dash.

 The skills and contributions that we invite at the Book Dash include, but are not limited to: